 How to configure Skype for Business on-premises to use Hybrid Modern Authentication

-Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, as well as split-domain Skype for Business hybrids.
+Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, and split-domain Skype for Business hybrids.

 Important Would you like to know more about Modern Authentication (MA) and why you might prefer to use it in your company or organization?
 Check this document for an overview.
 If you need to know what Skype for Business topologies are supported with MA, that's documented here!

-Also, *if a graphic in this article has an object that's 'grayed-out' or 'dimmed' that means the element shown in gray is not included in MA-specific configuration. *
+Also, if a graphic in this article has an object that's grayed-out or dimmed that means the element shown in gray isn't included in MA-specific configuration.

 Read the summary

-This summary boils the process into steps that might otherwise get lost during the execution, and is good for an overall check-list to keep track of where you are in the process.
+This summary breaks down the process into steps that might otherwise get lost during the execution, and is good for an overall checklist to keep track of where you are in the process.